Oh No…it happened! It’s Lost!

 For lost phones, they have a Find My Phone or Device Manager to access, provided their phone is not turned off.

 Whether you have a student studying abroad or on campus, perhaps a gift of a tracking device will alleviate the frustration, anger, and tears should they lose something valuable.
-Of course, lost property may be claimed, by appointment, between the hours of 9 am and 3 pm, Monday through Friday.
-If lost your UCF Card, check with the John T. Washington Center to see if it was turned in otherwise there is a $15 replacement fee.
+Of course, the lost property may be claimed, by appointment, between the hours of 9 am and 3 pm, Monday through Friday.
+If lost, your UCF Card, check with the John T. Washington Center to see if it was turned in otherwise there is a $15 replacement fee.
 More information about lost and found items may be found here.

 If you lose an item while the Union, or either of the All-Knight Studies, check the Student Union information desk on the main floor.
 Student Union employees, as well as many other students, turn in lost or forgotten items here.
 When the day is over, a Student Union employee turns all the lost and found items into the UCFPD so if the Union does not have your lost item, the next, best place to check is UCFPD lost and found.